 People arriving 15 minutes beyond start time of the session may not be allowed attendance.

-If school and after school activities are closed due to inclement weather, our training/orientation will also be cancelled.
+If school and after school activities are closed due to inclement weather, our training/orientation will also be canceled.
 Cancellations for reasons other than the weather will be posted on this web page.

 Children are not allowed to attend orientation sessions.

 License applicants are required to undergo a mandatory background study, which costs $100.
 Applicants must also pay processing fees of $50 for a one-year license and $100 for a two-year license.
 These fees must be paid before a license is issued.
 For more information about the new background study requirements, please visit the Minnesota Department of Human Services website.